-The vision for KRMEF’s Ankuran Orphanage project is to develop and operate a four story building to house and educate 10 children and provide employment to two caretakers.
+The vision for KRMEF’s Ankuran Orphanage project is to develop and operate a four storey building to house and educate 10 children and provide employment to two caretakers.
 We plan to educate children to the age of 22 years old.
 Children will come from remote regions of Nepal and our hope is that they will return to their original communities when they leave – enriched by experiences and education.
 The name “Ankuran” means “seed” in English and we hope that this project will seed and facilitate the growth of the children within our greater community.
 The construction of the Ankuran Orphanage and Day Care Center is well underway.
-During 2012 we have seen immense progress in turning this concept into a reality.
+During 2012, we had seen immense progress in turning this concept into a reality.
 In early 2012, several sponsors provisioned the project.
 Land was purchased and the building construction is almost halfway done.
 To date, we have poured the foundation, columns, and two floors of the frame.
-The first floor of bottle walls are nearly complete and the second floor is about halfway complete (as you will see in the photographs).
+The first floor of bottle walls are nearly completed and the second floor is about halfway complete (as you will see in the photographs).
 There are plans to construct two additional levels to provide space for KRMEF volunteers and caretakers.
 We are not done yet! …

 In the center of the KRMEF village, a large open plot of land is up for sale.
-The 150’ by 150’ plot of land is surrounded on three of four sides by KRMEF facilities such as the clinic, library, empowerment center, kindergarten, Ankuran Orphanage, and volunteer house/biodynamic garden.
+The 150’ by 150’ plot of land is surrounded on three of four sides by KRMEF facilities such as the clinic, library, empowerment center, kindergarten, and volunteer house/biodynamic garden.
 This land presents a perfect opportunity to tie together all of the KRMEF projects and services by creating a central hub of activities.
 Strongly aligned with the village and volunteer needs, KRMEF could use this land to scale services and will provide the catalyst to expand economic prosperity and well-being.
 The proposed development plan is centered on increased farming (food, jobs, etc.) woven in with an outdoor gathering space, framed by affordable housing, and linked to the village life and Kathmandu via an entry formed by an expanded community center, cafe, shops and studios.
 The project would take roughly three years to implement, creating jobs along the way and allowing for each component to be firmly woven into the existing village life.
 Land cost in Kathmandu, Nepal is quite expensive.
-Cost for this property is approximately $200,000 U.S. Other material and development costs for the housing and buildings are currently being calculated. …
+Cost for this property is approximately $200,000 U.S. Other material and development costs for the housing and buildings are currently being calculated.
+We are …

 The following links to a statement by Dr. David Martin in Europe.
 David commented on the Kevin Rohan Memorial Eco Foundation and Krishna Gurung in this interview. http://offplanetradio.com/podcast/david-martin-global-breakthrough-energy-movement-economic-st.html